16400 West Buckley Road

 This dramatic building offers panoramic views of the lake and preserve.
 The open interior offers banquet and meeting space, a classroom, nature and history exhibits, and a cafe.
 Learn more »

 An amphitheater, fountain and native garden make an ideal setting for a variety of special programs, events, outdoor celebrations, and our annual summer concerts series.
-The native garden boasts lush flowers and foliage, a sculptured fountain, wooden pergola and gazebo, wood and wrought iron benches and winding red brick walkways.
+The native garden showcases flowers and foliage, a sculptured fountain, wooden pergola and gazebo, wood and wrought iron benches and winding red brick walkways.
 Volunteer gardeners help tend to its seasonal needs.
 The garden also shows homeowners how to create their own beautiful landscapes using low-maintenance native plants.

 North Bay Pavilion

 Situated on the scenic North Bay, this striking pavilion and adjacent open area are perfect for a corporate picnic, outdoor wedding, family reunion or other lakeside event.
 Permits are required for exclusive use of the North Bay Pavilion and for use of open areas in the preserve for groups of 25 or more.
 The pavilion accommodates up to 500 people and offers a stone fireplace, picnic tables, drinking water, electricity, parking, toilets, trail access, fishing pier, playfield and sand volleyball court.
 For reservations and catering arrangements, contact Catering by Michaels at 847-966-6555.